SeisComP3/seiscomp3/src/trunk/apps/tools/scdb/descriptions/scdb.rst

 ------------

-Another important task of :ref:`scdb` is to populate the database with any SeisComP3 datamodel content.
+Another important task of :ref:`scdb` is to populate the database with any SeisComP3 data model content.
 In combination with :ref:`scxmldump` it can be used to copy events from one database to another.

 For that it does not connect to a messaging server but reads data from XML